eleanorthomas/horse_colic_project/README.md

 ## Summary and Motivation

-The purpose of this project is to explore the Horse Colic dataset from UC Irvine and use it to answer questions with real-world application in horse health and care, such as :
+The purpose of this project is to explore the Horse Colic dataset from UC Irvine and use it to answer questions with real-world application in horse health and care, such as:

 1. What characteristics are most associated with cases in which the colic needed surgery to be treated?
 2. What characteristics of the horse's condition were most associated with a "lived" outcome (as opposed to "died" or "was euthanized")?